alt-romes/ghc-proposals/proposals/0000-splice-imports.rst

 Explicit Stage Imports Extension
 ================================

-We propose a new extension, ``ExplicitStageImports``, that restricts programs to be level-correct -- i.e. with ``ExplicitStageImports``, a normal import (level 0) cannot be used in a top-level splice (level -1) or within a quote (level 1).

-It modifies the import syntax so that imports which are to be used at the splice or quote level are marked explicitly as so, essentially importing them at a different level that matches the level of their use site.
+We propose two new extensions, ``ExplicitStageImports`` and ``NoImplicitStagePersistence``, that restrict programs to be level-correct.
+``NoImplicitStagePersistence`` forbids top-level identifiers from occurring at non-zero levels (i.e. within top-level splices and quotes), and ``ExplicitStageImports`` allows you to explicitly offset the level of imported identifiers to enable their use in top-level splices (level -1) or within quotes (level 1).

 In short:

-* The goal -- only allow level correct programs.
+* The goal -- only allow level correct programs (enforced by ``NoImplicitStagePersistence``).
-* The mechanism -- control level via imports.
+* The mechanism -- control level via imports (enabled by ``ExplicitStageImports``).

 ..
 When the extension is enabled, path-based cross stage persistence is disabled
 .. and normal imports /cannot/ be used at compile time (at levels ``< 0``).

+We additionally propose ``ImplicitLifting``, an extension to disable/enable implicit lifting of ill-staged expressions into well-staged ones by ``Lift``, as an orthogonal complement to the above.
+The reasoning is that implicit lifting is not always desireable (see example in the dedicated section), and since we're re-thinking the implicit behaviours concering stages in this proposal, it is fitting to also provide an extension to disable this particular implicitness.

 Motivation
 ----------